 Fontvieille’s clean heating and air conditioning network is particularly innovative: it powers the Fontvieille district by using waste.
 This system, which is good for the planet, prevents the release of 6,000 tonnes of CO2 into the atmosphere every year.

-“The way this central system works is by steam energy which comes from incinerating waste.
-It was constructed in 1983, we put it into operation in 1987.
+This central system was constructed in 1983, and put into operation in 1987.
+It works using steam energy which comes from incinerating waste.
 The goal is to produce heating and cooling for Fontvieille buildings, and now some new buildings.
 Energy which is used for acclimatization, cooling industrial processes, heating and primarily clean hot water.
-We distribute it to buildings such as the Fontvieille stadium, the Carrefour commercial centre, the Heliport, hotels and other commercial buildings.
-We use a trigeneration system, which is the simultaneous production of electricity, heat and cooling by using waste.” said Christian Philipon, in charge of CFU (Chaud et Froid Urbains) at Smeg
+The energy is distributed to buildings such as the Fontvieille stadium, the Carrefour commercial centre, the Heliport, hotels and other commercial buildings.
+Here trigeneration system is used, which is the simultaneous production of electricity, heat and cooling by using waste.

 A short distance from the plant is the ocean, under the Heliport, where a complete Ocean Thermal Energy Conversion system is installed.
 It pumps 100,000 m3 of water per year off the coast of Monaco.
 Thermal energy from the ocean contributes to heating and cooling the 2,200 homes which are connected to the network.

-The combined use of pumps and heat from waste powers over 90% of heating and over 30% of air conditioning in Fontvieille.
+The combined use of pumps and heat from waste powers is over 90% of heating and over 30% of air conditioning in Fontvieille.